-Sharon Burney: Section 8 is about funding which relates directly to the Service Provider section, since the primary expense for most projects will be the cost of digital reformatting.
-There are 3 budget documents that need to be uploaded.
-The first is the budget narrative, which has no page limits and serves to explain to the review panel what you are spending and why an optional budget narrative template is available on the apply for an award page, and you should use the application guidelines to help you build this narrative.
-You should explain all line items that appear in your budget.
-Discuss how your organization will manage your project, and why you are seeking external funding for this project.
-The budget detail must be submitted on the budget and financial report form, which is a macros-enabled, Excel, template provided by CLIR.
+Section 8 is about funding, which relates directly to the Service Provider section since the primary expense for most projects will be the cost of digital reformatting.
+There are three budget documents that need to be uploaded:

-You can hover over any red numbers on the sheet to access additional instructions as well as review the instructions tab for more detail.
-The third budget document is the service Provider proposal.
-This is simply a PDF.
-Upload of the proposal or proposals that you have selected quotes from additional service providers that you did not ultimately select can be added as appendices.
-All allowable costs within this request, which includes any costs from your service provider should be directly related to preservation, reformatting of nominated materials, and may include cost charged by a service provider related to stabilizing media for the purpose of preservation, reformatting, conducting preservation reformatting, or basic metadata creation; shipping of materials to the service provider; and insurance for materials during shipping and handling by the service provider.
+- The first is the Budget Narrative, which has no page limits and serves to explain to the review panel what you are spending and why.
+The Budget Narrative template is available on the Apply for an Award page, and you should use the application guidelines to help you build this narrative.
+You should explain all line items that appear in your budget, discuss how your organization will manage your project, and why you are seeking external funding for this project. - The Budget Detail must be submitted on the Budget Detail Form which is a macros-enabled Excel template provided by CLIR.
+You can hover over any red numbers on the sheet to access additional instructions as well as review the instructions tab for more detail. - The third budget document is the Service Provider Proposal.
+This is simply a PDF upload of the proposal or proposals that you have selected.
+Quotes from additional service providers that you did not ultimately select can be added as appendices.